aysiu/OldMunkiPackages/README.md

 [Spruce](https://github.com/sheagcraig/Spruce-for-Munki) is a fairly sophisticated tool that does way more than I want (pretty cool features, though), and then there's [an interactive shell script](https://grpugh.wordpress.com/2015/04/24/munki-how-to-remove-cruft/) that helps to get old things out.

 I wanted to keep OMP (Old Munki Packages) fairly simple--just run with no arguments and automatically dump the old packages and pkginfo files.

+## Shouldn't it be OldMunkiItems and not OldMunkiPackages?
+Yes, it should.
+My bad.
+Not everything in a Munki repository is a .pkg.
+Sometimes it's an .app.
+Sometimes it's a nopkg.

 ## How do you install OMP?